 <% end %>

-to the field wrapper.
-The label appears above the field, by default, but when you add wrap_label: true
+When displaying a single checkbox field, you should add wrap_label: true to the field wrapper.
+The label appears above the field, by default, but when you add wrap_label: true, the label appears to the right of the field.

 <%= render "shared/components/forms/field",